-Facing stigma on line
+Facing stigma online

 I always feel bad for people who get sucked in trying to educate this group of folks and end up frustrated by these folks’ intransigence.
 I think our best chance of success is with people who are ignorant due to lack of exposure rather than due to head-up-ass syndrome.
 So, how to find those people and how to reach them?

-There are a lot of organizations out there working to fight stigma.
+There are a lot of organizations out there working hard to spread an anti-stigma message.
 This is useful, but there are also limits.
 These types of organizations often focus on specific events or awareness-raising campaigns.
 Initiatives like Mental Health Month in the United States, Mental Health Awareness Week in Canada and the United States, and Bell Let’s Talk Day in Canada can reach large target audiences, but whether that audience is actually engaging beyond a token retweet or two is debatable.

 Telling our stories

 We’re the ones that really bring a human face to mental illness.
 We’re the ones who show that it can happen to your parent, friend, or partner.
-I really don’t know what the best way is, but probably the more different ways we communicate our message the better.
+I really don’t know what the best way is, but probably the more different ways we communicate our anti-stigma message the better.
 Blogging, social media, doing interviews for podcasts, speaking in-person at awareness events… There are a lot of options to choose from, and it’s exciting to read on people’s blogs all the different ways that they’re getting their message out there.